sprowell/he4/README.md

 table implementation.
 The following are the design criteria.

- * This is a fixed-size hash table; new memory is never allocated by this library once the initial table is created.
+ * This is a fixed-size hash table; new memory is never allocated by this library once the initial table is created, but you *can* force a rehash.
  * Because the table is fixed-size, it can fill up.
 If it fills up, then there are two possible outcomes: new entries are dropped, or older entries are dropped.